Simulation by Rounds of Letter-to-Letter Transducers: PSPACE Hardness

-In order to show that existential round equivalence is \PSPACE~hard, we build upon the reduction in the proof of Theorem~\ref{thm:equivalence_PSPACE-H}: we again show a reduction from the universality problem for $\NFAs$ over alphabet $\{0,1\}$ where all states are accepting and the degree of nondeterminism is at most 2 (cf. \cref{lem:universalityofnfa}), to existential round-equivalence, and with $\fL$ given as a \DFA of constant size.
+In order to show that existential round equivalence is $\PSPACE$-hard, we build upon the reduction in the proof of Theorem~\ref{thm:equivalence_PSPACE-H}: we again show a reduction from the universality problem for \NFAs over alphabet $\{0,1\}$ where all states are accepting and the degree of nondeterminism is at most 2 (cf.~\cref{lem:universalityofnfa}).

 Consider an \NFA $\cN=\tup{Q,\{0,1\},\delta,q_0,Q}$ where $|\delta(q,\sigma)|\le 2$ for every $q\in Q$ and $\sigma\in \{0,1\}$.
 We construct two transducers $\cT_1$ and $\cT_2$ over input and output alphabets $\sI=\{a,b,c,d,\#\}$ and $\sO=\{\top,\bot\}$ and $\fL\subseteq \sI^*$, such that $L(\cN)=\{0,1\}^*$ iff $\cT_1\equiv_{2,\fL}\cT_2$.